jduck/bs25-slides/slides.md

 1. Only give access to those you trust
    * Thankfully multi-user systems are less common
 2. Limit your attack surface
+   * Try to minimize as much as possible!
-   * virtual machines, SELinux, grsec, containers, capabilities, permissions
+       * virtual machines, SELinux, seccomp, containers, capabilities, permissions

 # Conclusion

-* Linux kernel concurrency is complicated
+* The Linux kernel is very complicated
+  * Especially concurrency
 * Increased risk due to syzkaller and kernelCTF
   * Lowers the bar for attackers
 * Many improvements over the past 5-10 years